-Guess which vegetable saved Europeans from massive famines.
+Can you guess which vegetable saved Europeans from frequent famines?

 The potato.
 And there’s no better place to learn more about this magnificent, dirt-encrusted vegetable than at the Idaho Potato Museum in Blackfoot, Idaho.

 “We have a big display on how it changed the world,” says Tish Dahmen, executive director of the Idaho Potato Museum.
-“Before the potato came to Europe it had big famines because the people were dependent on grains.”
+“Before the potato came to Europe, it had regular famines because the people were dependent on grains.”